MojosBeans100/un-petit-jeu-francais/README.md

 ### Images

-The only image used in the website is the background image of Paris, and is credited in the [Credits section](#credits).
+The only images used in the website are the background images of Paris, and are credited in the [Credits section](#credits).

 [Back to Table of contents](#table-of-contents)